cbk197/scrapy-splash/chuan/readme.txt

     "MaxVideo" : if ChanelUrl is not NULL. this is maximum video will crawl data from chanel.
-    "MaxComment": if value = -1 get all comment. else get 'value' comment per video "Replies": if value = -1 get reply else dont get reply "LikeComment": value = -1 if like of comment of video need crawl else dont get like comment "DisLikeComment": if value = -1 get DisLikeComment else dont get "LikeReplies" : if value = -1 get LikeReplies else dont get "DisLikeRplies": if value = -1 get DisLikeRplies else dont get
+    "MaxComment": if value = -1 get all comment. else get 'value' comment per video "Replies": if value = -1 get reply else dont get reply "LikeComment": value = -1 get Like comment else dont get like comment "DisLikeComment": if value = -1 get DisLikeComment else dont get "LikeReplies" : if value = -1 get LikeReplies else dont get "DisLikeRplies": if value = -1 get DisLikeRplies else dont get